biorack/metatlas/docs/Add_Atlas_to_DB.md

 compounds, also ensure that `istd_atlas` is set to True so the sorting function knows to put the labeled compounds first in the final atlas.

-Check that the logger info printed under Cell 4 matches your expectations about which CSV (sorted or unsorted) will be deposited to the database.
+Check that the logger info printed in this cell matches your expectations about which CSV (sorted or unsorted) will be deposited to the database.

-#### Cell 5
+#### Atlas Generation

 This is the main call of the notebook and will: